probabilistic-anchoring/probanch/README.md

 ## Dependencies ##

 The code has been written and tested in Ubuntu 14.04 together with ROS Indigo.
-However, the code does not have any OS- or ROS-specific dependencies, and should work equally fine on later Ubuntu distributions together with later ROS versions.
+However, the code does not have any OS- or ROS-specific dependencies (except for standard libraries), and should, therefore, work fine even on later Ubuntu distributions together with later ROS versions.

+*Also, see each individual package for specific dependencies.*

 ## Install ##